Froxlor/Documentation/general/migration-guide/true-migrate.md

 * `root`
 and delete them.

-Once the editor is open, you would do a little search and replace now for your old IP addresses and replace them with your new IP addresses.
+Once the editor is open, you would now do a little search and replace for your old IP addresses and replace them with your new IP addresses.

-When done, save the file and import it to your mysql:
+When done, save the file and import it into your mysql:
 ```shell
 mysql --user=root --database=mysql < mysql.sql
 ```

-~~For good measure~~ Because we did something a sane service would not really appreciate, you should restart MySQL now which would also make it reload all the user data:
+~~For good measure~~ Because we have done something that a sane service would not really appreciate, you should now restart MySQL, which will also cause it to reload all the user data:
 ```shell
 service mysql restart
 ```

-If MySQL seems happy enough, then congratulations, you did the hardest part.
+If MySQL seems happy enough, then congratulations, you have done the hard part.
 The rest should be easy.

 #### Have froxlor create its environment
-Earlier, we search-replace'd IP addresses, but that was for the database and quite frankly, we only did it because it was convenient at this point.
-But froxlor also has a list of IP addresses that most likely needs changing.
-Froxlor comes with a CLI tool to change the old ones with the new ones:
+Earlier, we search-replace'd IP addresses, but that was for the database and frankly, we only did it because it was convenient at the time.
+But froxlor also has a list of IP addresses that most likely need to be changed.
+Froxlor comes with a CLI tool to replace the old ones with the new ones:
 ```shell
 cd /var/www/html/froxlor
 bin/froxlor-cli froxlor:switch-server-ip --switch=123.10.20.30,234.30.20.10
 bin/froxlor-cli froxlor:switch-server-ip --switch=2001:db8:beef::69,2001:db8:cafe::420
 ```

-Now we have to have froxlor configure all the necessary services such as your web server (e.g. Apache or nginx), the mail configuration, FTP and everything else.
-For that, we use froxlor's CLI tool as the web interface would likely not work yet.
+Now we have to let froxlor configure all the necessary services like your web server (e.g. Apache or nginx), the mail configuration, FTP and everything else.
+For this, we use froxlor's CLI tool, since the web interface would probably not work yet.
 ```shell
 cd /var/www/html/froxlor
 bin/froxlor-cli froxlor:config-services -c
 ```

-Froxlor CLI will now ask you about your distro and the services you want to use and create a configuration list.
-At the end of the process, it'll offer you to apply all the necessary changes to the config files which you want to accept.
+Froxlor CLI will now ask you about your Linux distribution and the services you want to use and create a configuration list.
+At the end of the process, it'll offer you to make any necessary changes to the configuration files that you want to accept.

 ### Finishing touches
 Almost done!
-Froxlor and all your customers' projects should work now.
-As a final step, you want to login into froxlor and head to System > Settings > System Settings.
-Here you may want to adjust the hostname.
-If so, this would also yield a re-configuration of the mail server but this is no big deal with froxlor's automatic configuration.
+Froxlor and all your customer's projects should work now.
+As a last step you should login to froxlor and go to System -> Settings -> System Settings.
+Here you might want to adjust the hostname.
+If so, you will also have to reconfigure the mail server but this is no problem with froxlor's automatic configuration.

-All that is left now is to change DNS settings and shut down the old server.
+All that remains is to change the DNS settings and shut down the old server.